pavanchitta/chess-engine/README.md

 a combination of heuristic-based and learning-based
 - Develop algorithm to train the AI to play, probably a simple minimax approach
 - Create a simple interactive web-app UI to be able to interact with user.
-Should be able to do this with the SVG board images.
+Should be able to do this with the pgn board images.